Today’s Reading: Proverbs 20

 Lord God, You show concern for the details of my life.
 I pray that Your Teacher, Holy Spirit, will explain to me the matters that are important to You and give me grace to change, so that I may become more like Your Son and my Saviour, Jesus!
 In His Name I pray, Amen!!!

 100 PERSONAL WORDS:

 I confess that I avoid the shopping experience whenever possible.
 Norma-Jean and I have helped many people experience Jerusalem by organizing tours over the years.
 Norma-Jean has taken mainly women into the Old City of Jerusalem for a shopping experience.
 She loves bargaining.
 As a man I feel somewhat claustrophobic in those narrow aisles called streets (photo above).

 I heard the story of two young boys on their way to two different Sunday Schools.
 One said to the other, “I go to a different abomination than you do.”
 Okay… it’s a joke.
 He meant to say, “denomination.”

 Yours for good shopping this Christmas season, and for good television viewing.
-Here’s a link to Christmas productions from Crossroads called Journey to Christmas (click here to watch the trailer and here to rent it in a series of videos for streaming),
+Here’s a link to Christmas productions from Crossroads called Journey to Christmas (click here to watch the trailer and here to watch it via Crossroads free streaming service called Castle TV),